luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 ---

-## Phase 7: Foster Confirmation Codes
+## Phase 7: Confirmation Codes (For Both Coordinators & Fosters)

-**Goal:** Enable coordinators to generate and share confirmation codes for approved fosters, controlling platform access while keeping application process external.
+**Goal:** Enable coordinators to generate confirmation codes for both coordinators and fosters in their organization, controlling platform access.
+Codes are linked to email addresses and organizations, and determine user role.
+This replaces open signup and eliminates the need for separate signup pages or organization creation flows.

 ---

 ### Milestone 7.1: Confirmation Codes Schema

-**Goal:** Create database schema for confirmation codes linked to organizations.
+**Goal:** Create database schema for confirmation codes that link users to organizations and determine their role.

 **Tasks:**

 1. Create `public.confirmation_codes` table:
     - `id` (UUID primary key)
-    - `code` (TEXT, unique, required) - human-readable code
+    - `code` (TEXT, unique, required) - human-readable code (e.g., "ABC123")
+    - `email` (TEXT, required) - email address the code is assigned to
-    - `organization_id` (UUID, references organizations)
+    - `organization_id` (UUID, references organizations, required)
+    - `role` (TEXT, required, CHECK role IN ('coordinator', 'foster')) - determines user role
-    - `created_by` (UUID, references profiles - coordinator who created it)
+    - `created_by` (UUID, references profiles - coordinator who created the code)
-    - `used_by` (UUID, nullable, references profiles - foster who used it)
+    - `used_by` (UUID, nullable, references profiles - user who used it)
+    - `used_at` (TIMESTAMPTZ, nullable) - when code was used
-    - `expires_at` (TIMESTAMPTZ, nullable)
+    - `expires_at` (TIMESTAMPTZ, nullable) - optional expiration
-    - `created_at`, `updated_at`
 2. Enable RLS on confirmation_codes table
 3. Create RLS policies:
+    - Anyone can view unused codes (for validation during signup)
     - Coordinators can view codes in their organization
-    - Coordinators can create codes
+    - Coordinators can create codes in their organization
-    - Coordinators can revoke codes (delete or mark as used)
+    - Coordinators can revoke codes in their organization (mark as used or delete)
-    - Anyone can view unused codes (for validation during signup)
+4. Add indexes:
-4. Add index on `code` for fast lookup
+    - Index on `code` for fast lookup during signup
+    - Index on `email` for lookup by email
+    - Index on `organization_id` for filtering
 5. Test: Create test code, verify it's stored correctly

 **Testing:**

 -   Table created with correct structure
--   Can create confirmation code
+-   Can create confirmation code with email, organization, and role
 -   RLS policies work correctly
 -   Code lookup is fast
+-   Email matching works correctly

-**Deliverable:** Confirmation codes schema ready.
+**Deliverable:** Confirmation codes schema ready with email and role support.

 ---

-### Milestone 7.2: Generate Confirmation Codes
+### Milestone 7.2: Coordinator Code Generation UI

-**Goal:** Coordinators can generate shareable confirmation codes for approved fosters.
+**Goal:** Coordinators can generate confirmation codes via a simple form UI, linking codes to email addresses and roles.

 **Tasks:**